-In November 2018, the Company's Board of Directors authorized a \$150 million common stock repurchase program (the "Share Repurchase Program") pursuant to which the Company may, from time to time, repurchase shares of common stock on the open market (either with or without a 10b5-1 plan) or through privately negotiated transactions.
-The Share Repurchase Program has no time limit and may be suspended or discontinued at any time without notice.
-There is no minimum number of shares of common stock that the Company is required to repurchase under the Share Repurchase Program.
+On October 2, 2024, the Company announced that its Board of Directors authorized a \$500 million common stock repurchase program (the "2024 Share Repurchase Program") in September 2024.
+Under the 2024 Share Repurchase Program, the Company may, from time to time, repurchase shares of common stock on the open market (either with or without a 10b5-1 plan) or through privately negotiated transactions.
+The 2024 Share Repurchase Program has no time limit and may be suspended or discontinued at any time without notice.
+There is no minimum number of shares of common stock that the Company is required to repurchase under the 2024 Share Repurchase Program.
+All share repurchases under the 2024 Share Repurchase Program will be retired.
+As of September 30, 2024, there were no share repurchases made under the 2024 Share Repurchase Program.